ReproNim/OHBMEducation-2022/Exercise/README.md

 $ bidsmri2nidm -d $PWD/rawdata -o $PWD/rawdata/my_nidm.ttl
 ```
 You will need to answer a number of questions about your data.
 Details of an example session are shown [here](bidsmri2nidm.txt).
 You may get some 'warnings' don't
 worry about these (including regarding a missing INTERLEX API key).
-This process generates, in your rawdaya BIDS directory a 'participants.json'
+This process generates, in your rawdata BIDS directory a 'participants.json'
 file and the 'my_nidm.ttl' file.